hfwbakker/python_webscraper/README.md

 Added politico scraper, works pretty much the same as the Axios one.

+--- Saturday February 20th ---
+Fixed a bug where politico scraper threw an error on mac (something related to urllib).
+Solution: run "Install Certificates" command in Mac applications Python 3.9 folder.

+--- Monday February 22nd ---
+Did some tinkering with openpyxl.
+Refer to excel_python folder in python for loop code that can put all scraper output into an excel sheet.
+Suggest I make a "excel_it()" function that can be called on request when finishing scraping a page that allows to e.g. put titles + urls + dates in an excel sheet.
+Probably should include a test that notifies user if an excel sheet by that name already exists and will possible be overridden.

+Next question would be if openpyxl can be used to read form an excel sheet.

 Next up:
 - Add scrapers for F&B trend watch websites (smartshanghai?
 CNN travel perhaps?)
 - Research flask more
 - Research React + CSS Modules
 - See if you can put the results into an excel sheet?
 Check "openpyxl" module